-Two successful ESOL classes took place in the Autumn 2015 and Spring 2016, supported by Bedfordshire and Luton Learning Partnership.
-Both covered the following subject areas:
+Two successful ESOL classes took place in the Spring 2019 and Summer 2019, supported by The Leaning Partnership and the Bedford College Group.

-A total of 19 learners successfully completed 45 guided learning hours for Level-1 course and 18learners successfully completed 30 hours guided learning hours for Level-2 course.
+A total of 33 learners successfully completed 45 guided learning hours.
 The courses were delivered at CYCD.

-The certificates presentation of the First Steps to Learning Project was held on Wednesday 20th April 2016 at CYCD and the Chief Guest, Rumi Chowdhury, Trustee of BWP and Robert Burton, Director of CYCD, presented the Certificates to Learners and congratulated them on their achievements.
+The certificates presentation of the First Steps to Learning Project was held at CYCD and the Chief Guest, Caroline Cook, Project Maanger, Learning Partnership (Part of Bedford College Group) and Robert Burton, Director of CYCD, presented the Certificates to Learners and congratulated them on their achievements.